Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Stage I: Cancer found only in the colon or rectum lining.
+Stage I: Cancer found only in the wall of the colon or rectum.

 Stage II: Cancer has spread to the outer wall of the colon or rectum.
 It may have spread outside to nearby organs or tissues, but not to lymph nodes or distant parts of the body.

 Stage IV: Cancer cells have spread to distant parts of the lining of the abdomen (called the peritoneum), distant lymph nodes, or organs such as the lungs and liver.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |